Whitegoods Help article

 FAB28 launched: the retro refrigerator that defined the brand

 Smeg introduces the FAB28, a compact refrigerator with rounded 1950s styling, curved corners, and a chrome handle, offered in a distinctive range of pastel and bold colours.
-The FAB28 becomes one of the most recognisable domestic appliances in the world and establishes Smeg’s global identity as a premium design brand as much as a functional appliance manufacturer.
+The FAB28 becomes one of the most recognisable domestic appliances in the world and establishes Smeg’s global identity as a premium design brand.
 Its shape and colour palette are still immediately recognisable to consumers who may know nothing else about the brand.

 Design collaborations: fashion and art partnerships

 Smeg develops partnerships with fashion and design houses to produce limited edition FAB refrigerators and other appliances.
-Collaborations with Dolce and Gabbana, which produced vibrantly pattern-printed FAB28 models decorated with Sicilian folk art motifs, become particularly celebrated.
-The fashion collaboration strategy reflects Smeg’s understanding that its appliances are as much objects of desire and personal expression as practical household equipment.
+Collaborations with Dolce and Gabbana – producing vibrantly pattern-printed FAB28 models decorated with Sicilian folk art motifs – become particularly celebrated, reflecting Smeg’s understanding that its appliances are as much objects of desire as practical household equipment.

 2012: Italia Independent collaboration on denim FAB28